 On August 9, 2017, at the request of the holder of these shares, Ahold Delhaize converted 45,000,000 cumulative preferred financing shares into 2,515,827 common shares.
 The remaining 42,484,173 cumulative preferred financing shares were delivered to Ahold Delhaize by SAPFAA.
-The 45,000,000 cumulative preferred financing shares had a par value of \in 42,541,895.
-The nominal value plus additional paid-in capital per tranche is \in 29 million (June 1996 tranche), \in 46 million (August 1998 tranche), \in 320 million (October 2000 tranche) and \in 60 million (December 2003 tranche); in the aggregate, \in 455 million.
-This amount is presented under "Other non-current financial liabilities" in the consolidated balance sheet, as these cumulative preferred financing shares are considered debt under IFRS.
+The 45,000,000 cumulative preferred financing shares had a par value of €42,541,895.
+The nominal value plus additional paid-in capital per tranche is €29 million (June 1996 tranche), €46 million (August 1998 tranche), €320 million (October 2000 tranche) and €60 million (December 2003 tranche); in the aggregate, €455 million.
+This amount is presented under "Other non-current financial liabilities" in the consolidated balance sheet, as these cumulative preferred financing shares are considered debt under IFRS

 Subject to certain exceptions, any potential transfer of cumulative preferred financing shares requires the approval of the Management Board.
 The total number of votes that can be exercised by the cumulative preferred financing shares is approximately 68 million.
-This represents approximately 6% of the total number of votes that can be cast (this total being calculated as the sum of the outstanding cumulative preferred financing shares).
+This represents approximately 6% of the total number of votes that can be cast (this total being calculated as the sum of the outstanding cumulative preferred financing shares and the outstanding common shares).

 The cumulative preferred financing shares are convertible into common shares.
 The conversion conditions have been set to avoid any transfer of value from the common shares to the cumulative preferred financing shares.
 The maximum number of common shares to be received upon conversion of all outstanding cumulative preferred financing shares is approximately 82 million.
 The conversion features are similar for all tranches.
 Conversion is allowed for all shares in one tranche held by one investor but not for fractions of tranches held by one investor.
 Upon conversion, the holders of (depositary receipts of) cumulative preferred financing shares will receive a number of common shares that is calculated by dividing the value of the cumulative preferred financing shares on the day before the conversion date by the average share price of Ahold Delhaize common shares on the five trading days preceding the notification date, on the notification date, and on the four trading days following the notification date.
-The value of the cumulative preferred financing shares (par value) or to the present value of the remaining preferred dividends until the first reset date, plus the present value of the par value at the first reset date.
+The value of the cumulative preferred financing shares will be considered, for this purpose, to be equal to the lower of the nominal value plus the additional paid-in capital of the cumulative preferred financing shares (par value) or to the present value of the remaining preferred dividends until the first reset date, plus the present value of the par value at the first reset date.